What Are the Best Scooters for Toddlers?

 Weight: It is heavier than the mini micro and other 3 wheel scooters.
 However as the zoom cruzer is cheaper than the other scooters it may be worth compromising on this feature.
 It may also depend on your child.
 Bigger and stronger children will find it easier to move a slightly heavier scooter.

 Deck: The strong re-inforced extra grip footplate is something the mini micro doesn't have and is great for safety and stability.
 It also features a chunky rear foot brake.

 For more information, check out a comparison of the mini micro scooter vs zoom cruzer scooter.

 3 Wheel Budget Option - Trail Twist

-If you're looking for a budget option of a three wheel scooter, the trail twist scooter which is a great deal if you get it under £20.
+If you're looking for a budget option of a three wheel scooter, the trail twist scooter which is a great deal for under £20.